One of \(n\) prizes is embedded in each chewing gum pack, where each prize has probability \(1/n\) of being found.

 Prove that there exist numbers, that can be presented in no fewer than 100 ways in the form of a summation of 20001 terms, each of which is the 2000th power of a whole number.

-Prove that a convex quadrilateral \(ICEF\) can contain a circle if and only if \(IC+EH = CE+IF\).
+Prove that a convex quadrilateral \(ICEF\) can have a circle inscribed into it if and only if \(IC+EH = CE+IF\).

 Solve the equations in integers: